Real-Time Access through Integrated Clinical Systems

 How many results can I get?

 PCR searches will return a maximum of 20 person identities.
-POS applications can configure the number of results returned to be less than 20, for example to only return the top 3 at most.
+Point of Service (POS) applications can configure the number of results returned to be less than 20, for example to only return the top 3 at most.
 If the number of results is not restricted to a small number, then a result set of more than 3 person identities is an indicator that the search was not strong enough and may be refined by providing more information.

 What is the "score"?